scloud19/SECipedia/Node/basics.md

 Tips.
 	We think of Node as a web server, but it can be a file server, email server, etc.
 Basic Definitions
+	asynchronous (from Node's perspective)
+		Will not block the event loop

+	synchronous (from Node's perspective)
+		will block the event loop
+			Ex: You can use synchronous child process creation in Node As this will block the event loop, this will pause the execution of your code until the spawned process exits This version of child processes are used for scripting tasks, etc.

 	Protocol
 		A set of rules two sides agree on to use when communicating TCP (Transmission Control Protocol)